marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 - Choose `+Add Data` > `New Dataset` (not New Dataverse) from the dropdown menu

 - Select a <b>dataset template</b> for the desired Creative Commons license (default license is CC0).
-You can learn more about data licensing in the [Advanced Deposit workshop](05-2_Advanced_Deposit).
+You can learn more about data licensing in the <a href="https://ubc-library-rc.github.io/rdm/content/05-2_Advanced_Deposit" target="_blank">Advanced Deposit workshop</a>.
 Selecting a template will clear all other data fields, so do this first.

 - Fill in <b>required metadata</b> fields marked with a <a style="font-size:22px; color:red">*</a>.